 Deep Past 2.
 Coming Up For Air

-Let's drag our bloodstained carcass out of the apocalyptic hole left by the second life-eradicating asteroid impact into the 'Tertiary' Period.
-The planet is very slowly becoming more recognisable, mercifully shorn of giant reptiles and with mammals, birds and leafy trees.
+Dragging your bloodstained carcass out of the apocalyptic hole left by the second life-eradicating asteroid impact and into the 'Tertiary' Period, you find a planet that is very slowly becoming more recognisable, mercifully shorn of giant reptiles and with mammals, birds and leafy trees.

-Apparently this isn't geo-politically woke terminology now and I should be giving the period the correct geo-pronoun which is (I think) the Danian Age in the Paleocene epoch in the Paleogene Period in the Cenozoic Epoch of the Phanerozoic Eon.
-(Point being, I am merrily skipping through around 5 of these Epochs and 20 Ages in this post and I want you to know just how much grit and gyp I am sparing you!)
+Apparently, this is no longer woke geological terminology.
+I should be giving the period the correct geo-pronoun, which is (I think) the Danian Age in the Palaeocene epoch in the Paleogene Period in the Cenozoic Epoch of the Phanerozoic Aeon.
+(Point being, I am merrily skipping through around 5 of these Epochs and 20 Ages in this post, and I want you to know just how much grit and gyp I am sparing you!)

-New life emerged from the post-extinction ashes, including the small, hungry and rarely cuddly ancestors of modern mammals and also the forebears of the trees and plants we see today.
-A few of the dinosaurs survived, mainly the ones who could fly and evolved into birds.
+New life emerged from the ashes, including the small and hungry but rarely cuddly ancestors of modern mammals and the forebears of the trees and plants we see today.
+A few of the dinosaurs survived, mainly the ones that could fly and evolved into birds.
 (You knew that, didn't you?
-And every time that seagull eyes up your chips, you see the Velociraptor in its eyes).
+And every time that seagull eyes up your chips, you see the Velociraptor in its eyes, don't you?)

 The tables are turned?